 The owner, Sandy Hartzell, is a certified Special Education teacher, specializing in Learning Disabilities.
 Sandy taught special education in public schools for years before becoming certified in the PACE and Master the Code programs in 2001.
-She is also a certified provider for Interactive Metronome®, The Listening Program®, and Learning Ears®.
+She is also a certified provider for Wilson Reading Systems, The Listening Program®, and Learning Ears®.
 She continues to learn about new programs and methods that help struggling learners.
 She also recently became a level 1 certified Wilson Reading Systems instructor.
 Wilson is a premier phonics reading program, based upon Orton-Gillingham principles

 Sandy received her Masters degree in Education from Shippensburg University.
 Her goal is to help people of all ages overcome learning challenges by developing underlying processing skills, such as processing speed, and executive function skills.
 Specific tools and techniques are matched to the specific learning issues to address the root causes of a learning disability.

 Students of The Learning Curves find that they spend less time on homework.
 They report that they are able to pay better attention and are more successful in the classroom.
 The number one comment heard is that students feel more confident in their abilities to do their work independently.